openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 Variables and aliases can have a
 :ref:`Thread Local Storage Model <tls_model>`.

-:ref:`Scalable vectors <t_vector>` cannot be global variables or members of arrays because their size is unknown at compile time.
+Globals cannot be or contain :ref:`Scalable vectors <t_vector>` because their size is unknown at compile time.
 They are allowed in structs to facilitate intrinsics returning multiple values.
-Structs containing scalable vectors cannot be used in loads, stores, allocas, or GEPs.
+Generally, structs containing scalable vectors are not considered "sized" and cannot be used in loads, stores, allocas, or GEPs.
+The only exception to this rule is for structs that contain scalable vectors of the same type (e.g. ``{<vscale x 2 x i32>, <vscale x 2 x i32>}`` contains the same type while ``{<vscale x 2 x i32>, <vscale x 2 x i64>}`` doesn't).
+These kinds of structs (we may call them homogeneous scalable vector structs) are considered sized and can be used in loads, stores, allocas, but not GEPs.

+Globals with ``toc-data`` attribute set are stored in TOC of XCOFF.
+Their alignments are not larger than that of a TOC entry.
+Optimizations should not increase their alignments to mitigate TOC overflow.

 Syntax::